awsdocs/aws-cloudhsm-user-guide/doc_source/keystore-third-party-tools.md

 		-J-Djava.library.path=/opt/cloudhsm/lib
 ```

-If you want to create a new key store file using AWS CloudHSM key store, see Using AWS CloudHSM Key Store\.
+If you want to create a new key store file using AWS CloudHSM key store, see [Using AWS CloudHSM KeyStore](alternative-keystore.md#using_cloudhsm_keystore)\.
 To use an existing key store, specify its name \(including path\) using the –keystore argument to keytool\.
 If you specify a non\-existent key store file in a keytool command, the AWS CloudHSM key store creates a new key store file\.

-### Create New Keys with Keytool<a name="create_key_keytool"></a>
+### Create new keys with keytool<a name="create_key_keytool"></a>

 You can use keytool to generate any type of key supported by AWS CloudHSM's JCE SDK\.
-See a full list of keys and lengths in the  Supported Keys article in the Java Library\.
+See a full list of keys and lengths in the [ Supported Keys](java-lib-supported.md#java-keys) article in the Java Library\.

 **Important**
 A key generated through keytool is generated in software, and then imported into AWS CloudHSM as an extractable, persistent key\.